 $1,000 a month income x 12 months = $12,000

 $12,000/.02 = $600,000

-It’s important to mention that there are many variables which affect this comparison either way, including taxes, how much work it takes, how many years you’ll create the income, the impact of compounding unspent wealth using the withdrawal method, and more.
+It’s important to mention that there are many variables that affect this comparison either way, including taxes, how much work it takes, how many years you’ll create the income, the impact of compounding unspent wealth using the withdrawal method, and more.
 But from a big picture perspective and without a lot of complex analysis, you can see how creating extra income streams, at least in the early years of retirement, can literally save you if you don’t have enough retirement savings.
-(And it can also just provide a lot more stimulation later in life beyond crossword puzzles and golf, if you’re at all attracted to mental stimulation!)
+(And it can also just provide a lot more stimulation later in life beyond crossword puzzles and golf if you’re at all attracted to mental stimulation!)
 Watch this video with important factors to consider before creating an income stream and read my related post Is It Too Late to Become an Entrepreneur?